-Elucidata’s Liver OmixAtlas is the largest repository of liver tissue-derived data hosted on our data platform, Polly.
-It contains 9 different types of biomedical molecular data derived from human, mouse and rat from 10 public sources, encompassing normal as well as perturbed (disease, drug treatment, gene knockout/knockdown, etc.) states of liver tissue.
-Data on Liver OmixAtlas is enriched with metadata annotations to facilitate easy discovery of relevant datasets, and can be accessed on our cloud infrastructure or your existing one.
+Elucidata’s Liver OmixAtlas, the largest, multi-omics collection of liver tissue-derived data from humans, mice, and rats.
+It contains 9 different types of data derived from 10 public sources, encompassing normal as well as perturbed (disease, drug treatment, gene knockout/knockdown, etc.) states of liver tissue.

 Every year, vast amounts of biological multi-omics data are being generated and made public by academic labs and organizations worldwide.
 These data hold tremendous potential for reuse and discovery but are scattered across multiple, disparate sources and lack standardization.
 Thus, the availability of data does not equate to its easy usability, making the need for an efficient means of exploring molecular data an immediate necessity.